 Of course, the one thing that has people coming back for more, apart from beginning able to choke pother, is training environment.
 For Brazilian Jiu-Jitsu, the traditional eastern martial arts approach doesn’t really work well.
 Instead of rigidity, you need a loose atmosphere where people can come to learn.
 Remember, you’re working with adults mostly, so you can’t treat them like kids.
 That said, a certain level of discipline has to in place.

-Thre’s no way around this in modern times.
-If you want your Jiu-jitsu club to be successful and grow, you’ll need a strong online presence.
-That means for starters, having an awesome website .the better the website, the better your marketing is.
+There’s no way around this in modern times.
+If you want your Jiu-jitsu academy to be successful and grow, you’ll need a strong online presence.
+That means for starters, having an awesome website.
+The better the website, the better your marketing is.
 On top of that, social media presence is a must.
 In those terms, you can use whatever, but Facebook and Instagram are absolute musts.
 In the beginning, you’ll need to do it all yourself, and you’ll need to be very diligent about it.
 Later on, you might enlist someone’s help or even hire a professional to do your online marketing.
 However, you need to do it constantly otherwise your club will never grow.
 Make sure you ask everyone, especially visiting grapplers to leave reviews.
 This will do wonders for you online as well as give you insight whether you’re doing a good job or not.

 Even the most beautiful Jiu-Jitsu academy, with the perfect location, incredible training environment, and great marketing, everything will come crashing down if hygiene is anything less than stellar.
 For starters, you need to have an extremely clean mat space for training.
 Next, dressing room hygiene also has to very high.
 You’ll need to have ground rules that are unquestionable when it comes to personal hygiene as well.
 The best option is to have showers in the facility you have your Jiu-Jitsu club setup in.
-If this is not an option thigs can be hard, but not impossible.
+If this is not an option things can be hard, but not impossible.
 Just make sure every other aspect of hygiene is pristine and you can’t go wrong.
 One ringworm outbreak, though, and even a well-established gym might never recover, so take this point really seriously!

 Running a Jiu-Jitsu club is a lot of work, but also a lot of fun.
 Apart from the obvious returns, you also get a lot of personal satisfaction from classes and feedback from individuals.
 Plus, you get to do what you love for a living and do it your own way.
 Thre’s really nothing like that feeling, but you always have to stay conscious about how you go there, and what you need to do to get to the next level.
 Best of luck!